-An Electrocardiogram (ECG) measures the heart's electrical signals and serves as an indicator of heart health, aiding in the detection of conditions like arrhythmia, prolonged QT interval, and myocardial ischemia.
-IoT integration in ECG monitoring has enabled early detection of heart abnormalities.

-Wu et al. \cite{wu2019wearable} have introduced an ECG data monitoring system utilizing a bipotential chip attached to the user's t-shirt, transmitting data to a smartphone via Bluetooth.
-Real-time ECG data monitoring becomes feasible when IoT systems are combined with big data analytics.
-Bansals and Gandhi \cite{bansal2019iot} have presented a scheme that amalgamated nanoelectronics, IoT, and big data analytics for long-term and continuous ECG data monitoring.
+\textit{Electrocardiogram (ECG) Monitoring}\\ An ECG measures the heart's electrical signals and serves as an indicator of heart health, aiding in the detection of conditions like arrhythmia, prolonged QT interval, and myocardial ischemia.
+An interesting example would be Wu et al.'s ECG data monitoring system \cite{wu2019wearable}, where a bipotential chip is utilized by attaching to the user's t-shirt and transmitting data to a smartphone via Bluetooth.
+Combining IoT systems with big data analytics enables real-time ECG data monitoring.